Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Simulation Studies

-We ran BLRHL using \textbf{\textit{t} prior} (ie, IG prior for $\sigma_j^2$) with prior settings $\alpha = 1$ and MCMC settings $n_1=50K, \ell_1 = 5, n_2=100K, l_2=50, \epsilon = 0.3, \zeta = 0$, and 100 different $\log(w)$ spaced evenly from $-24$ to $-8$. \textit{The meanings of these setting parameters are listed in Section \ref{sec:settings}}.
-The Markov chains are unnecessarily long as the dimension is very small, but we used it since the computation is fast, taking about 30 mins for each chain.
-For each choice of scale, we estimated the coefficients using \textit{means} in Markov chain samples.
-These results allow us to draw the solution paths (Figure \ref{fig:p200pathes}) of all the coefficients against $\log(\gamma)$, and compare the path given by LASSO (using R package \texttt{glmnet} version 1.7).
-We can see that BLRHL gives much more distinctive estimates of the two non-zero coefficients from those of the other 198 hay than LASSO.
-LASSO cannot clearly make the second feature stand out from many other ``hay''.
-From comparing these paths, we also see that the estimates by BLRHL are very stable for the choices of $\gamma$ in a very wide range.
-There is upward bias in mean estimates when $\gamma$ is large, because the marginal posterior distributions of two coefficients for two correlated features are skewed to large absolute values (which is explained on page \pageref{pg:skew} with Figure \ref{fig:fittingresults}).
-This bias, however, doesn't affect the predictive performance and feature selection.
+We ran BLRHL that uses a \textit{t} prior with $\alpha = 1$ and MCMC settings as follows: $n_1=50K, \ell_1 = 5, n_2=100K, l_2=50, \epsilon = 0.3, \zeta = 0$, and 100 different $\log(w)$ spaced evenly from $-24$ to $-8$. \textit{The meanings of these setting parameters are listed in Section \ref{sec:settings}}.
+For each choice of scale, we estimated the coefficients using \textit{means} of Markov chain samples.
+These results allow us to draw the solution paths (Figure \ref{fig:p200pathes}) of all the coefficients against the log of the scale and compare the path given by LASSO (using R package \texttt{glmnet}).
+We can see that BLRHL gives much more distinctive estimates of the two non-zero coefficients from those of the other 198 useless features than LASSO.
+Due to the inclusion of many useless features, LASSO cannot identify the second feature distinctively.
+From comparing these paths, we also see that the estimates by BLRHL are very stable for the choices of $w$ in a very wide range.
+There is an upward bias in the mean estimates when $\sqrt{w}$ is large; this is because the marginal posterior distributions of the two coefficients for two correlated features are skewed to large absolute values.
+This bias, however, does not affect the predictive performance and feature selection.

-We also compare the predictive performance of BLRHL and LASSO in terms of AMLP --- \textit{the average minus log predictive probabilities at the true labels}, and error rates.
-The AMLP and error rate paths are shown in Figure \ref{fig:p200predpath}.
-We see that BLRHL predicts better than LASSO.
-Most importantly, the predictive performance of BLRHL is very stable for the choice of $\gamma$.
-By contrast, LASSO is very sensitive to the choice of $\gamma$: if a small scale is used, LASSO omits more useless features, but also over-shrinks the really large coefficients, especially weaker $x_2$, therefore gives poor prediction; conversely, if a large scale is used, LASSO takes many ``hay'' into the model, which also downgrades the predictive performance.
-We see that the cross-validated choice based on the small training data set did not pick up the optimal $\log(1/\lambda)$, around 3; and even when this optimal choice is made, LASSO nearly omits $x_2$.
-BLRHL does not have this difficulty, and can identify the 2 ``needles'' from the 198 ``hay''.
+Figure \ref{fig:p200predpath} shows the predictive performance of BLRHL and LASSO measured by AMLP --- \textit{the average minus log predictive probabilities at the true labels}.
+The AMLP paths are shown in Figure \ref{fig:p200predpath}.
+We see that BLRHL predicts better than LASSO; more importantly, the predictive performance of BLRHL is very stable for a wide range of $\sqrt{w}$.
+By contrast, LASSO is very sensitive to the choice of $\sqrt{w}$.